 - How do I store Infacol?

 What is Infacol?

-Infacol contains the active ingredient simethicone and is simethicone and will help relieve wind, infant colic and griping pain from birth onwards.
-It is sugar, alcohol and colourant free with a natural orange flavour.
+Infacol contains the active ingredient simethicone and will may help relieve wind, infant colic and griping pain from birth onwards.
+It is free of sugar, alcohol and colourant with a pleasant orange flavour.
 Infacol comes with a handy, integrated dropper to make it easy to give to your baby.